 If you need help studying for the GRE, you’re likely shopping around for a GRE prep course to improve your chances on the real test.
 Magoosh and Kaplan both offer popular courses to prepare you for the GRE.
 But which is better?

 This article will detail the pros and cons between the two courses t0 help you make the right decision.
 You can also check out our full, individual breakdowns of both Magoosh and Kaplan’s GRE courses.

 Magoosh has one of the most competitive prices.
 For $199, you can access their full library of course materials, videos, and practice tests for six months.
 That price is lowered to $169 to access the same amount of content for just one month.
 Besides the differences in subscription time, the packages remain the exact same.

 On the other hand, Kaplan offers a multitude of different options.
 You can receive GRE prep in person, during live classroom sessions online, or at your own pace with pre-prepared materials.
-The self-paced option, which most closely matches with Magoosh’s prep course, is over four times as expensive at $700.
+The self-paced option, which most closely matches with Magoosh’s prep course, is nearly four times as expensive at $700.
 You can also access a premium “Plus” option for an additional $200, for a total of $899.
 The in-person and live online sessions are significantly more expensive, up to $1,449 for the In Person Plus option.